JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 The first thing different from react will be the `useState` function.
 In React, that call will be transformed to something like `__currentContext__.useState(0);`.
 But since we don't have such a tool, we'll need to find another way, in this case, we'll just receive the context as an object in our component.
 Don't worry about the change in the function's signature, because it won't be called directly by the user, but by the `StatefulComponent` class.

-The second thing, is obviously the fact that we won't have the fancy jsx feature, so, we'll be returning jQuery objects instead, as explained in section 2.
+The second thing is, obviously, the fact that we won't have the fancy jsx feature, so, we'll be returning jQuery objects instead, as explained in section 2.

 So, this is what our version of Counter will look like: